 Visit Details

 The Parent-to-Child Anxiety Transmission (PCAT) study is a 2-year longitudinal study examining how parent-child interactions affect children’s socioemotional development.
-Participation requires three annual visits to our lab, with each annual visit split into 2 in-lab session (Part B and C) to avoid overtaxing you and your child.
+Participation requires three annual visits to our lab, with each annual visit split into 2 in-lab sessions (Part B and C) to avoid overtaxing you and your child.
 We’ve provided some information about each in-lab visit so that you and your child know what to expect!

 PART B: